Powell Elementary Handbook

 If your child gets sick at school, he/she will be sent to the school clinic.
 Parents will be contacted if necessary.
 If we are unable to reach you, emergency contacts will be called.
 Please visit with our school nurse if your child has any health concerns.

-- If your child is running a fever over 100 degrees, they will not be permitted to attend school until fever free for 24 hours.
+- If your child is running a fever of 100 degrees or more, they will not be permitted to attend school until fever free for 24 hours without the use of fever reducing medications.

-- It's recommended that children should remain at home until fever/vomiting has ceased for at least 24 hours
+- It is recommended that children should remain at home until fever / vomiting as ceased for 24 hours.

 - If your child will be absent due to illness, email the school registrar, Michelle Lutes, at email@example.com